Bicknell's thrush: Ecology

 Ticks, blowflies, and lice are some of the parasites with which Bicknell's thrush must contend.
 The American red squirrel is the main predator of eggs and nestlings, according to breeding ecology.
 Predators confirmed to hunt nesting adults have consisted of the sharp-shinned hawk, the long-tailed weasel, and the northern saw-whet owl.
 On the nesting grounds there are at least six other predators suspected or likely to depredate nests and at least three other predators that may attacks nesting adults, to say nothing of potential predators during migration or on wintering grounds.

 Diet

-The thrush's diet consists mainly of insects, beetles and ants being the main preys.
+The thrush's diet consists mainly of insects, particularly beetles and ants.
 They also start eating wild fruits in late summer (mid-July), and continue to do so during migration, and on the wintering grounds.
 They forage on both insects and wild fruits in winter.
 They usually forage on the forest floor, but also catch flies, and glean insects from the foliage of trees.
 Individuals eating fruits on wintering ground forage higher in the tree than those eating insects.
 Foraging technique varies but Bicknell's thrush mostly searches by pausing and peering, marked by hops and short flights.
 Sometimes food scratch on the ground, especially in wintering range.